adap/flower/doc/source/fed/0004-20230725-fed-ephemeral-id.md

 ## Performance Analysis

 The following code tests the efficiency of the RSA signature with `Cryptography` library.
-All experiments are repeated 1024 tims and I take the average CPU time.
-I also assume a model with 1 million parameters.
+All experiments are repeated 1024/4096 tims and I take the average CPU time.
+I also assume a model with 1 million double-type parameters, i.e., 8 MB message.

 ``` python
 def eval_generate_keys(times=1 << 10):